balaji-srin/unit-test-experiments/README.md

-cd# Experiments with unit tests for embedded software
+# Experiments with unit tests for embedded software

 This repo contains simple unit tests to demonstrate how to use the following frameworks for unit-testing embedded applications.